generality/Recombination_rate_estimation/README.md

       -ncpus(with pp module)

+Step2.r:

-Step2.r: We need a r-package named 'tmvtnorm'[2] to create gmap.
+We need a r-package named 'tmvtnorm'[3] to create gmap.
+In this step, we estimate the mean of disturbance experiment's data set whose distribution will be truncated normal distribution.

     Input parameters include: